pyscript/pyscript/docs/tutorials/getting-started.md

 ### Local modules with py-env (Deprecated)

 **The <py-env> tag is deprecated as of `2022.09.1` release but you can still use the functionality explained below.
 It will be removed in the next release.
-To specify packages in the recommended way, please see the <py-config> section.**
+To specify local modules in the recommended way, please see the <py-config> section.**

 In addition to packages, you can declare local Python modules that will be imported in the `<py-script>` tag.
 For example, we can place the random